 Rail Freight Corridor North Sea-Baltic – Your East West Rail Bridge across Europe

-Rail Freight Corridor North Sea – Baltic, formerly known as Rail Freight Corridor No. 8, includes more than 6000 km of railway lines which span over six countries and connects the most important North Sea ports with Central Europe and the Baltic States providing a rail bridge between eastern and western Europe.
+Rail Freight Corridor North Sea – Baltic, formerly known as Rail Freight Corridor No. 8, includes more than 8000 km of railway lines which span over eight countries and connects the most important North Sea ports with Central Europe and the Baltic States providing a rail bridge between eastern and western Europe.

-Strategic location of the Corridor at the eastern frontier of European Union exposed to Eastern Europe, Central Asia and beyond gives it a pivotal role in the coordination of efforts, which contribute to development of rail transport routes serving as an extension to already existing network of nine Rail Freight Corridors.
-RFC North Sea – Baltic is the meeting point of two different railway systems and its members already offer capabilities and experience in efficient handling of the interface between standard and broad gauge railways.
+Strategic location of the Corridor at the eastern frontier of European Union exposed to Eastern Europe, Central Asia and beyond gives it a pivotal role in the coordination of efforts, which contribute to development of rail transport routes serving as an extension to already existing network of eleven Rail Freight Corridors.
+Rail Freight Corridor North Sea – Baltic is the meeting point of two different railway systems and its members already offer capabilities and experience in efficient handling of the interface between standard and broad gauge railways.

-Below jumping jack illustrates schematic outline of the RFC North Sea – Baltic (click to enlarge).
+Below jumping jack illustrates schematic outline of the Rail Freight Corridor North Sea – Baltic (click to enlarge).